 Chemotaxis assays were performed as previously described (Bargmann et al., 1993) with minor modifications.
 9 cm assay plates were made with 2% Bacto Agar, 1mM CaCl2, 1mM MgSO4 and 25mM K2HPO4 pH 6.
-Test and control circles of 3cm diameter were marked on opposite sides of the assay plate, equidistant from a starting point where >50 animals were placed to begin the assay.
+Test and control circles of 3 cm diameter were marked on opposite sides of the assay plate, equidistant from a starting point where >50 animals were placed to begin the assay.
 For olfactory assays, 1μl odorant (Benzaldehyde 1/400 or Diacetyl 1/1000 dilution in ethanol) or 1μl ethanol, and 1μl 1M NaN3, was added to each circle.
 For gustatory assays, an agar plug containing 100 mM NaCl was added the night before to the assays plate and removed prior to assay.
 Assays were allowed to proceed for 30-60min, after which point plates were moved to 4°C, to be counted later.
 The chemotaxis index was calculated as (number of animals in test circle – number of animals in control circle) / total number of animals that have left the starting area.

 Heat-shock